-Housing Executive workers strike over pay
+Housing Executive workers begin strike over pay

 - Published

-Maintenance workers at the NI Housing Executive (NIHE) are to begin a strike on Monday over pay.
+Maintenance workers at the NI Housing Executive (NIHE) have begun strike action over pay.

-The trade union Unite said the dispute involved about 300 of its members and would remain in place for four weeks.
+The trade union Unite said the dispute involves about 300 of its members and would remain in place for four weeks.

 NIHE said that based on previous experience, the dispute could affect maintenance services in Craigavon, Coleraine and north and west Belfast.